-Provider: This is a general term for anyone who may be providing care to you during this process.
-This can include your primary care physician, surgeon, anesthesiologist, physician assistant, as well as your rehabilitation team and nursing staff.
+Providers: This is a general term for anyone that may be providing care to you during this process.
+This can include your primary care physician, surgeon, anesthesiologist, physician assistant, as well as your rehabilitation team and your nursing staff.

-In the office:
+In the office